metal-stack/docs/docs/src/installation/troubleshoot.md

 #### failed-machine-reclaim

-If a machine remains in the "Phoned Home" state without having an allocation, this indicates that the metal-core was not able to put the machine back into PXE boot mode after `metalctl machine rm`.
+If a machine remains in the `Phoned Home` state without having an allocation, this indicates that the [metal-core](https://github.com/metal-stack/metal-core) was not able to put the machine back into PXE boot mode after `metalctl machine rm`.
 The machine is still running the operating system and it does not return back into the allocatable machine pool.
 Effectively, you lost a machine in your environment and no-one pays for it.
 Therefore, you should resolve this issue as soon as possible.

 In most of the cases, it should be sufficient to run another `metalctl machine rm` on this machine in order to retry booting into PXE mode.
 If this still does not succeed, you can boot the machine into the BIOS and manually and change the boot order to PXE boot.
 This should force booting the metal-hammer again and add the machine back into your pool of allocatable machines.

-For further reference, use https://github.com/metal-stack/metal-api/issues/145.
+For further reference, see [metal-api#145](https://github.com/metal-stack/metal-api/issues/145).

 #### incomplete-cycles